FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Results on HDFS

-Traces with different repetitions do show mistakes made by the learning algorithm.
-The repetition subprocess contains many possible repetitions, but apparently still more are possible.
-Performing more or different merges will change these and potentially remove these false positives.
+Traces with many repetitions do show mistakes made by the learning algorithm.
+The algorithm has learned that repetitions are possible.
+A part of the PDFA shows these repetitions as loops, but several possible repetitions are not modeled correctly.
+Performing more or different merges can change this and potentially remove these false positives.
 Learning which repetitions are possible and which are not requires more data or a different learning strategy/parameter settings.

+The above analysis shows how a PDFA can be used to understand and detect anomalies.
+Such understanding is useful for investigating alarms, tuning parameters of the learning algorithm, and discovering limitations and potential improvements for the detection pipeline.